shraddhadsonawane/pareeksha-manch/DEVELOPMENT.md

   ```bash
   vagrant up
   ```
-- When you see below message at the end of above step, then only you are ready to start developement :wink:
+- When you see below message at the end of above step, then only you are ready to start development :wink:
   ```bash
   Welcome to the Pareeksha Manch Project Development!
   ```
   Check my [`vagrant up` logs](https://gist.github.com/nisusam/49622102b7d4ea8661317fb311714e74).
 - All The Best :thumbsup:.
-Happy Developement!
+Happy Development!